gocardless/gocardless-pro-python/README.rst

 .. code:: python

-    # Create a new customer
+    # Create a new customer.
+We automatically add idempotency keys to requests to create
+    # resources, stopping duplicates accidentally getting created if something goes wrong
+    # with the API (e.g. networking problems) - see https://developer.gocardless.com/api
+    # -reference/#making-requests-idempotency-keys for details
     customer = client.customers.create(params={'email': 'jane@example.com'})

-    # Fetch a payment by its id
+    # Fetch a payment by its ID
     payment = client.payments.get("PA123")

     # Loop through a page of payments, printing each payment's amount